StathisKotanidis/StathisKotanidis/README.md

 🎓 Studied computer science in University of Ioannina, Greece.

-🛠️ I’m currently working on improving my skills in Javascript.
+🛠️ I’m currently working on improving my skills in React.

-🌱 I’m currently learning  React.
+🌱 I’m currently learning  Redux in React.

 ⚡ Fun fact: It’s all 0’s and 1’s.